gemini-oss/starfleet/mkdocs/userGuide/awsConfig/Installation.md

 For production, you will need the `iam:PassRole` permissions since the worker will be informing Config on which IAM role to make use of.

 ## AWS SAM Template
 For the AWS SAM template, you will need to add in this worker's components to it.
-The templates are mostly the same.
-The only difference is that for Prod, we operate off of a larger batch size to reduce costs, increase the RAM amount, and have the `STARFLEET_COMMIT` environment variable set to `True`.
+The templates for testing and production are mostly the same.
+The only difference is that for production, we operate off of a larger batch size to reduce costs, increase the RAM amount, and have the `STARFLEET_COMMIT` environment variable set to `True`.

 !!! tip
     We have included the below SAM details in the `test_sam_template.yaml` file that is included with this repo.
 All you need to do is uncomment the sections labeled `Uncomment for the AWS Config worker` with the details outlined.